SEARCH EDCs

 1. BASED ON TYPE OF SUPPORTING EVIDENCE IN PUBLISHED EXPERIMENTS

 Users can browse EDCs based on the type of supporting evidence for endocrine disruption from published experiments in humans or rodents.
+Users can also easily navigate back to the page listing all the chemicals in a group by clicking on the group information within the chemical information page.

 2. BASED ON ENVIRONMENTAL SOURCE